-Video Information: This screen provides information about the installed video controller and video memory.
+Video Information: This option displays the name of the video controller and the video memory installed on the system board.
+The system is shipped with 2 MB of video memory installed.
+An additional 2 MB of video memory can be installed for a maximum of 4 MB.
 For more information on monitors, monitor frequencies, and refresh rates, see "Hardware Interfaces" on page 1-10.